hyaneva/IS362_FinalProject/README.md

-# Stanley Cup Winner Prediction
+# 2024-2025 Stanley Cup Winner Prediction

-This project aims to predict Stanley Cup winners using playoff statistics from previous NHL seasons.
+This project aims to predict 2025 Stanley Cup winner using hockey playoff statistics from previous NHL seasons.
 We use Logistic Regression and Gradient Boosting models to identify which stats most strongly correlate with winning the Cup.
 I know it's ugly.

 ## Project Goals
-- Predict Stanley Cup winners using NHL playoff stats.
+- Predict potential Stanley Cup winner using NHL playoff stats.
 - Analyze correlation between team stats and winning outcomes.
 - Test top features using Logistic Regression and Gradient Boosting.